SEKOIA-IO/documentation/docs/integrations/paloalto.md

 - System
 - Security

 ## Transport to the collector

 ### Prerequisites

 The following prerequisites are needed in order to setup efficient log concentration:

 - Have administrator priviledge on the Palo Alto
-- Traffic towards the Rsyslog must be open on `UDP 514`
+- Traffic towards the Rsyslog must be open on `TCP/514`

 ### Configure Palo Alto